Kick Off

 Register once!
 Select the virtual session(s) you want to attend during registration.
 You will be sent a private link.
 Use the same link for all sessions including spanish language sessions.

-Meet the 2025 Kick Off Moderator & Presenters!
+Meet Our Kick Off Moderator & Presenters!

-Moderator - TBD
+Moderator - John Caupert

-2025 Stand Up Resources
+2026 Stand Up Resources

 See the Resource Page for Planning & Promotion Resources